TechnicalTierra/RuckerTierra/README.md

-- 👋 Hi, I’m @RuckerTierra
+- 👋 Hi, I’m @RuckerTierra.
 - 👀 I’m interested in ...
-Frontend Web Development
+Frontend Web Development.
 - 🌱 I’m currently learning ...
-Fullstack (JavaScript) Web development
+Full (MERN) stack Web Development.
 - 💞️ I’m looking to collaborate on ...
-JavaScript projects
+JavaScript projects!
-- 📫 How to reach me ... via email (on my portfolio)
+- 📫 How to reach me ... via email (on my portfolio or twitter DM, but I only go on Twitter a few times a month).

 <!---
 RuckerTierra/RuckerTierra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.